OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 Keyboard shortcuts, also known as key combinations, enable your add-in's users to work more efficiently and they improve the add-in's accessibility for users with disabilities by providing an alternative to the mouse.

 > [!IMPORTANT]
 > Keyboard shortcuts are in preview.
-Please experiment with them in a development or testing environment but do not add them to a production add-in.
+Please experiment with them in a development or testing environment but don't add them to a production add-in.

 Keyboard shortcuts are only supported on Excel and only on these platforms and builds: